Ira4a/MiniBI-Tutor/README.md

 # Mini Power BI Tutor

-An educational web platform designed to teach Power BI fundamentals through interactive tasks and a simplified Power BI-like experience directly in the browser.
+A web-based educational tool to learn Power BI basics through simple visualizations directly in the browser.
-Overview

-Mini Power BI Tutor helps users learn data visualization and business intelligence concepts in a hands-on way.
 The platform features:

     - Interactive Power BI-style reports and dashboards